hammadsaedi/regex-pro/CONTRIBUTING.md

 3. **Make your changes:** Implement your changes and ensure that your code adheres to the project's coding standards.

-4. **Test your changes:** If applicable, write tests for your code and ensure they pass.
+4. **Test your changes:** Run the included Jest testing suites and if applicable, write tests for your code and ensure they pass.
+Details on configuring test environment and running tests are detailed in [TESTING.md](TESTING.md).

 5. **Commit your changes:** Commit your changes with a clear and concise commit message that describes the purpose of your changes.